 Much of the time, we succumb to these distractions because we’re looking for one, such as when we check email or feeds when we should be working on something with substance.
 Other times, those distractions happen to us and can shake our concentration, and we need to get that concentration back immediately before we allow busywork to consume our minds.

-Prevention is better than a cure, so it’s important to find ways to keep external distractions to a minimum so that you can make the best use of any given amount of time.
+Prevention is better than a cure, so it’s important to find ways to keep external distractions to a minimum so that you can make the best use of any given amount of time and stay focused.
 However, it’s also important that we have strategies in place to deal with them when our attempts to prevent fail.

 1. Firewall Your Attention